 Re-using and recycling old clothing speaks to the sensibilities of this generation.
 Thrift shopping and second-hand stores have been helpful in creating a unique culture.
 Teens these days want to support environmentalism and want to create unique styles that will, in turn, be used for their branding and social stories.

 Movements like deadstock- an initiative for unsold clothes from previous seasons- are also gaining traction.
 Organizations like these will make people more aware of the impending problem we have at hand.

 Younger generations are starting to question many things.
 The obsession with owning things is also becoming an outdated topic amongst them.
 The sharing economy is catching on along with the list of rental services that range from Rent the Runway and MyWardrobe to peer-to-peer apps that are helping consumers get clothes while monetizing their own wardrobes.

 Remember to only buy items that are going to work for you all year round.
 Don’t spend an exorbitant amount on an entire summer wardrobe when you yourself reside in a cold and rainy London.
 Instead, try and invest in statement pieces that you will be able to wear for more than one season.
-Jeans, classic dresses, coats, and t-shirts should make for an ideal sustainable fashion wardrobe.
+Jeans, classic dresses, Stylish jackets and coats, and t-shirts should make for an ideal sustainable fashion wardrobe.